MahmudulHasanSheshir/Gitlab_Runner_Autoscaling_AWS/Runner_Autoscaling_AWS.md

 sudo apt-get update
 sudo apt-get install gitlab-runner
 ```
 Now download Docker machine in the runner machine which will allow the runner to install docker and necessary tooks to create docker environment in target machines.
 [Click here](https://docs.docker.com/machine/install-machine/) to install docker machine.

-For environment setup
+Lastly setup [docker](https://docs.docker.com/engine/install/ubuntu/) to the runner machine.

 ### Step 2: Choose AWS EC2 as the Executor

 To register the GitLab runner to the project we used the generated registration token by the gitlab server.
-In our GitLab Runner configuration file `/etc/gitlab/config.toml`, the executor is set to `docker+machine` to enable autoscaling using Docker Machine. f
+In our GitLab Runner configuration file `/etc/gitlab/config.toml`, the executor is set to `docker+machine` to enable autoscaling using Docker Machine.

 ### Step 3: Define Autoscaling Strategy